 Well, that’s it for today.
 This show was produced by the joegardener media network.

-You can access the show notes from this episode as well as any previous shows on our website at joegardener.com/podcast.
-You can also order a signed copy of my latest book, The Green Gardeners Guide.
+You can access the show notes from this episode as well as any previous shows on our website.
+You can also order a copy of my latest book, The Green Gardener’s Guide.
 And don’t forget to check out the blog; Compost Confidential.
+That’s where I share my insider’s view on the lessons and news of gardening and living green.

 If you have a question or comment, call us anytime.
-That number is 206.202.2303 or send us an email to heyjoe@joegardener.com.
+That number is 206.337.0375 or send an email to heyjoe@joegardener.com.
 And until next time consider this from ~William Ruckelshaus, (Business Week, 18 June 1990)

 ~ Nature provides a free lunch, but only if we control our appetites.